Healthplan Spain

 The visa is also for those who wish to undertake research activities, participate in a student exchange/mobility program, work as an unpaid intern or carry out volunteer work in Spain.

-Do I need a student visa to study in Spain?
+Do you need a student visa to study in Spain?

-If you are a non-EU citizen and wish to study for more than 90 days, you will need to apply for a study visa.
+If you are a non-EU/EEA citizen and plan to study in Spain for more than 90 days, you must apply for a student visa (long-stay visa) before arriving in Spain.

-How long does a student visa for Spain last?
+How long does a Spanish student visa last?

 There are two types of Spanish student visa and which one you apply for will depend on the length of your course.